jku-icg-classroom/infovis-lab-project-2020-gitvis/README.md

 [The user is a developer using git.
 -Which commit(s) possibly caused the bug?
--Which developer commited at what time?
+-Which developer committed at what time?
--Who are the main contributers?
+-Who are the main contributors?
 -What type of files are changed by which developer most frequently?]

 # Submission due on 13.05.2020